andela-kndungu/document-ms-frontend/README.md

 Andela's Javascript curiculum third checkpoint.

 ## Accessing the API the easy way
-Naviage to `http://ennovate.xyz` on your browser
+Navigate to `http://ennovate.xyz` on your browser

 ## Accessing the API the hard way

 ##Prerequisites

 ####Installing `git`
-Follow the instructions at `https://git-scm.com/book/en/v2/Getting-Started-Installing-Git` to install `git` which is required to clone the repository
+Follow the instructions at `https://git-scm.com/book/en/v2/Getting-Started-Installing-Git` to install `git` which is required to clone the repository.

 ####Installing `node`
-1. Visit `https://nodejs.org/` and follow the insructions provided to install `node`
+1. Visit `https://nodejs.org/` and follow the insructions provided to install `node`.
 2. Follow the instructions at `https://docs.npmjs.com/getting-started/fixing-npm-permissions` to be able to install `npm` packages globally without providing the root password.

-### Installing Mongo
+#### Installing Mongo
-Visit `https://www.mongodb.com/download-center?jmp=nav#community` and follow the instructions provided to install mongodb
+Visit `https://www.mongodb.com/download-center?jmp=nav#community` and follow the instructions provided to install mongodb.

 ## Downloading the project and installing dependencies
 From a terminal run the following commands: